 In Steven Covey’s book, The 7 Habits of Highly Effective People, he states: “Begin with the end in mind.”

-Character suggests plot, and for writers, I believe this is crucial.
+Character suggests plot.
+For writers, I believe this is crucial.

 It’s easy to get stuck in our idea of how the story should go.
-When we drop our idea, we become open to surprises.
+When we hold our idea more loosely, we become open to surprises.
 It’s not that our idea was incorrect, it’s just that it was incomplete.